 Single or in small groups on wood of Quercus.
 Autumn.
-Known from Germany and Denmark, but not yet in Norway.
+Known from Germany, Great Britain and Denmark, but not yet in Norway.

 Pileus 4-25 mm across, as young parabolic, then campanulate with a small umbo, in young specimens with a crenulate margin (as in M. inclinata), hygrophanous, sulcate, translucent-striate, at the centre and the margin "vernissiert-bereift" (as in M. filopes) and dry, or not pruinose and somewhat viscid, dark grey-brown, fading to pale grey-brown when drying, often reddening with age.
 Lamellae 15-22 reaching the stipe, ascending, narrowly adnate, decurrent with a small tooth, becoming dorsally intervenose with age, grey, the edge concolorous.
 Stipe 13-55 x 1-2.5 mm, hollow, somewhat widened towards the base, conspicuously white-pruinose, glabrescent except for the pruinose apex, grey to grey-brown, dry, somewhat shiny, the base covered with white, flexuouse fibrils.
 Odour indistinctive to weakly raphanoid.
 Taste indistinctive to somewhat disagreeable, of cucumber.

 Basidia 30-39 x 7-10 µm, clavate, 4-spored, with sterigmata up to 10 µm long.
 Spores 7-10 x 6-7.5 Ám, Q=1.2-1.6, Qav=1.3, broadly pip-shaped, smooth, amyloid.
-Cheilocystidia 48-74 x 18-27 µm, occuring mixed with basidia, fusiform to lageniform, rarely clavate, with slightly thickened cell walls in the widest part, apically densely covered with simple, cylindrical excrescences up to 3 µm long (hardly visible in dried material).
+Cheilocystidia 42-74 x 18-40 µm, occuring mixed with basidia, fusiform to lageniform or clavate to broadly clavate, sometimes spheropedunculate, with slightly thickened cell walls in the widest part, apically densely covered with simple, cylindrical excrescences up to 3 µm long (hardly visible in dried material).
 Pleurocystidia numerous, similar.
 Lamellar trama dextrinoid.
 Hyphae of the pileipellis 2-3 µm wide, smooth to sparsely covered with thin excrescences 0.5-2 x 0.5-1 µm.
 Hyphae of the cortical layer of the stipe 1.5-5 µm wide, smooth to sparsely covered with straight to curved excrescences 1-7 x 0.5-2 µm, caulocystidia numerous, 23-110 x 5-25 µm, subcylindrical to clavate, covered with few to fairly numerous, rather coarse excrescences.
 Clamp connections present in all tissues.

 The macroscopic description has been taken from the type description, complemented by observations on a Danish collection.
-The microscopic details are based on examination of one Danish collection.
+The microscopic details are based on examination of one Danish and one German collection.